Location: Oakland, Calif.

 Goals

-• Cultivating a community of practice that builds the field of community-driven climate resilience planning to support a Just Transition.
+• Cultivate a community of practice that builds the field of community-driven climate resilience planning to support a Just Transition.

 • A referral network that supports local and state governments to contract with facilitators, that is rooted in community, and who can facilitate community-driven planning.